 Take naps.
 Seriously.
 Mornings at Disney World are awesome.
 Nights at Disney World are amazing.
 You don’t want to miss either one.
-Of course, afternoons are great, too, but they tend to be more hot and crowded with people who need a nap.
-So, go back to your room, enjoy a nap or even just relax and regroup by the pool, so you have energy to tackle the evenings and experience the awesome parades and fireworks at night!
+Of course, afternoons are great, too, but they tend to be hotter and crowded with people who need a nap.
+So, go back to your room, enjoy a nap or even just relax and regroup by the pool, so you have the energy to tackle the evenings and experience the awesome parades and fireworks at night!

 Herb – World of Walt

-Especially these days, planning ahead for your Disney vacation is best: FastPass+ for attractions and shows, and Advanced Dining Reservations (ADRs) for sit down meals.
+Especially these days, planning ahead for your Disney vacation is best: FastPass+ for attractions and shows, and Advanced Dining Reservations (ADRs) for sit-down meals.
 However, if you find yourself at Disney World and haven’t planned ahead, don’t give up!
 Sometimes you can score a FastPass+ or ADR just a few days in advance, or even the day of an event.
 You probably won’t get into Cinderella’s Royal Table at the last minute, but you might just find a reservation for a fun experience.

 Janice – An Open Suitcase

 I bring my own souvenirs for my granddaughter!
-Walmart and Target both carry Disney licensed items.
+Walmart and Target both carry Disney-licensed items.
 I shop at reasonable prices during the weeks leading up to our trip and I am able to get her at least one or two special items per day.
 I bring these with me and before we leave for the parks each day, I leave one or two on her pillow.
 She thinks Mickey Mouse leaves them for her because she was so good in the parks all day!
 I can often get 5 or 6 gifts for the price of one gift in the parks.

 I am the only one in the family with an annual pass.
 I never purchase park passes for arrival and departing day for the other family members.
 The day we arrive we have a family tradition of heading over to Disney Springs in the evening and having dinner at Raglan Road.
-On departure day we always request late check out and spend our last morning enjoying our resort pool.
+On departure day we always request a late checkout and spend our last morning enjoying our resort pool.

 Darren – Save At WDW